Board of Education Elections

 Have YOU Considered Serving on the Board of Education?

-Elected by district residents to serve three year terms, Johnstown’s nine school board members are ordinary citizens who decide at the local level what is best for our children and community.
+Elected by district residents to serve three year terms, Johnstown’s school board members are ordinary citizens who decide at the local level what is best for our children and community.
 We need good people to step forward who can: